You may be able to sue your employer for a workplace injury if the employer

 - fraudulently concealed the injury or its connection to the workplace,

 - hurt you in a different capacity than as your employer, or

 - does not carry workers’ compensation insurance.

 Additionally, you may be able to file a personal injury claim against someone other than their employer if you were hurt on the job by a third party.

 Pursuing a tort claim outside of the workers’ compensation system has its pros and cons:

 - a personal injury claim can recover a wider variety of legal damages, but

 - workers’ compensation claims do not require you to prove that the employer was negligent or culpable.

 The compensation that is available is very important.
 When you file a workers’ comp claim, you can receive:

 - medical benefits, including payment of medical expenses, and

 - disability benefits to cover at least a portion of their lost wages.

-However, filing a personal injury claim can recover full compensation that covers all of your:
+However, by filing a personal injury claim you can potentially recover full compensation that covers all of your:

 - medical bills,